vivek-dg/omarchy-m1/README.md

 5. **Save and exit** - Ctrl O, Enter, Ctrl X
 6. **Switch to new user** - `su - <username>`

-## Step 4: Install AUR Helper and Omarchy
+## Step 4: Install AUR Helper and Omarchy Mac

-As your new user, set up the AUR helper and install Omarchy:
+As your new user, set up the AUR helper and install Omarchy Mac:

 1. **Install yay AUR helper**:
    ```bash